 Invernomuto: Gilroy taught us that culture can be multidirectional and can incorporate elements from different origins.
 He also taught us how to be playful in observing these complex realities.
 Today’s crisis—which is not so recent unfortunately—surely cannot be solved by these theories, although they can definitely contribute to a better understanding of it.

 Manuela Pacella is an art historian and critic.
 As a freelance curator she works on cultural exchanges between Italy and some countries in central and northern Europe.
 In particular, she is an expert on the Northern Ireland art scene where she has been working since 2011.
-Currently she teaches at IED and the Fine Arts Academy in Rome and she is the ideator and curator of the monthly online column Tell me stories! on Flash Art Italia as well as of the website Ruth.
+Currently she teaches at the American University of Rome, the Fine Arts Academy in Rome, IED and NABA (Rome venues).
+She is the ideator and curator of the online column Tell me stories! on Flash Art Italia as well as of the website Ruth.

 Invernomuto Simone Bertuzzi (1983) and Simone Trabucchi (1982) have been collaborating as Invernomuto since 2003.
 Employing mainly moving image and sound, but also sculpture, performance and publishing, the artist duo explores the remains of subcultures, oral cultures and minor histories.